 5. How to Choose

-When analyzing tools, it's imperative to take account of the purpose these tools are created for.
-Do we want to ease the development or ensure smooth deployment and portability?
+When analyzing tools, it's imperative we take into account the purpose these tools were created for.
+Do we want to ease the development, or ensure smooth deployment and portability?
 Let's have a look at the phases most affected by this choice.

 Configuring the right environment every time we want to run the application would be very impractical, especially if more than one service has to run at the same time.